Visa policy of Australia: Torres Strait

 Residents of thirteen coastal villages in Papua New Guinea are permitted to enter the 'Protected Zone' of the Torres Strait (part of Queensland) for traditional purposes.
 This exemption from passport control is part of a treaty between Australia and Papua New Guinea negotiated when PNG became independent from Australia in 1975.
 Full list was determined in 2000 and includes the following 13 villages – Bula, Mari, Jarai, Tais, Buji/Ber, Sigabadaru, Mabadauan, Old Mawatta, Ture Ture, Kadawa, Katatai, Parama and Sui.
 They can make traditional visits (free movement without passports) as far as 10 degrees 30 minutes South latitude (near Number One Reef).
 Australian traditional inhabitants come from the following villages – Badu, Boigu, Poruma (Coconut Island), Erub (Darnley Island), Dauan, Kubin, St Pauls, Mabuiag, Mer (Murray Island), Saibai, Ugar (Stephen Island), Warraber (Sue Island), Iama (Yam Island) and Masig (Yorke Island).
 They can make traditional visits to the Papua New Guinea Treaty Villages and travel north as far as the 9 degrees South latitude (just north of Daru).
 Vessels from other parts of Papua New Guinea and other countries attempting to cross into Australia or Australian waters are stopped by the Australian Border Force (ABF) or the Royal Australian Navy.

-Electronic visa
+Online Visa

 All Australian visas are electronic visas since 2015, with details stored only in the Australian immigration database.
 Visa details are electronically linked to passport details.
 Physical labels or stamps are no longer needed.
 Nearly all Australian visas can be applied for online.

-Short-term travelers with certain passports benefit from reciprocal visa waiver agreements with Australia.
-These travelers still technically require a visa but obtain them through a streamlined online process, when staying for 3 months or less.
+Short-term travellers with certain passports benefit from reciprocal visa waiver agreements with Australia.
+These travellers still technically require a visa but obtain them through a streamlined online process, when staying for 3 months or less.
 Eligible visitors apply online for an Electronic Travel Authority (ETA) or eVisitor visa depending on their nationality.
 Visitors eligible for an ETA may also apply through some travel agents, airlines and specialist service providers.
 Many applications are granted in minutes, whereas others require further checking of information.